How Can We Help?

 To generate barcodes, go to the Barcodes & Print page, then follow the steps on the wizard.

-Once installed, ensure that it is running before proceeding with the wizard steps.
+Once installed, from then henceforth, ensure that the QZ Tray is running before proceeding with the wizard steps mentioned below.

-Depending on the version of the QZ Tray application that you’re using, you will need to grant the application permissions to perform certain actions.
-The prompts may appear repetitive, but that’s how the application works.
+Depending on the version of the QZ Tray application (available as either Free or Premium) that you’re using, you will need to constantly grant the application permissions to perform certain actions, whenever prompted.

 The QZ Tray application supports printing on thermal and inkjet/deskjet printers.